Whether you’re handling maintenance requests or lease negotiations, Missive keeps teams aligned and responsive.

 Here’s a template:

-When a resident decides to move out of one of the properties you’re managing, you’ll need to communicate all information necessary for the process.
-This process can feel daunting, especially if you manage many properties, but it can be automated quite easily using an email template.
+When a resident decides to move out, you’ll need to communicate all the info they need for the process.
+It can feel like a lot, especially if you manage many properties, but templates handle most of it.

-Being a good property manager isn’t just about caring for brick and mortar — it’s also about nurturing good relationships.
-Whether you’re a manager or a landlord, following email best practices can help you save time and avoid misunderstandings.
+Being a good property manager isn’t just about caring for brick and mortar, it’s also about nurturing relationships.
+Whether you’re a manager or a landlord, a few email best practices save time and avoid misunderstandings:

 May 14, 2025